paroffbrandon/EverythingCalculator/README.md

 The goal of this project is to create a program that can help autofill formulas for math equations based off of the information givin
 The first step is to add Area and Perimeter for different shapes, and Circumference and Radius for Circles (Pi is set as 3.142)
 The next steps will fill in as the project progresses

+Most calculator functions will come in as different programs for ease of bug fixing and will later be compiled into one